WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 4. Restore your iCloud backup when it is successful

-5. Now, follow the guide from Installing the Config Profile
+5. Now, follow the guide again

 ### Method 3